UMAprotocol/docs/docs/developers/dvm-integration.md

 sidebar_label: Integrating with the DVM
 ---

-## Update

-In most cases, it is better to integrate with the Optimistic Oracle rather than integrating with the DVM directly.
+**IMPORTANT NOTE**: In most cases, it is better to integrate with the Optimistic Oracle rather than integrating with the DVM directly.
 See the [Optimistic Oracle tutorial](developers/optimistic-oracle-integration.md) for details.

 ## Toy Integration Example